andreimerlescu/andreimerlescu/README.md

 have been built on a 30 year career that started when I was 8 years old on our family MacOS 7 computer, programming AppleScript utilities to help my grandmother's printer reconnect to a faulty cable connection.

+My retainer is priced as access to a return on infrastructure investment that has a documented, independently verifiable track record.

 ---

 ## Core skills